-Yintan Dong Village is one of the most famous of a number of Dong minority villages located in Guizhou Province in south-central China.
-The traditional customs of the villagers that have endured for many centuries, the unique village-center tower, and the many annual cultural festivals bring many tourists to this secluded little village.
-The scenic beauty of majestic mountain heights and thick Yew tree forests is yet another attraction that keeps Yintan Dong Village a popular spot for travelers to visit.
+Yintan is one of the best-known Dong villages in Guizhou Province, south-central China.
+The traditional Dong customs that have endured for many centuries, the unique village-center drum tower, and the various annual festivals, bring many tourists to this secluded little village.
+The beauty of majestic mountain heights and thick yew tree forests is yet another attraction maintaining Yintan's popularity among travelers.

-One village is surrounded on three sides by mountains and a path approaches it on the final side.
+Yintan is surrounded by mountains on three sides and approached by a path on the fourth.
 A river runs through the village, winding around ancient trees and wooden houses that stand on stilts.
-Such houses are scattered along the sides of hills and rise into the green leaves of the trees.
-All in all, it is an impressive and picturesque sight that one is sure to remember for years to come.
+Such houses are scattered along the sides of the hills and rise into the green leaves of the trees.
+All in all, it's an impressive and picturesque sight that one is sure to remember for years to come.

-The villagers carry on the ancient cloth weaving and fabric dying skills passed down to them from their ancestors.
-Almost every house has an indigo dying barrel within it, and covering almost every back are clothes manufactured from first to last by the locals themselves.
+Villagers carry on ancient cloth-weaving and fabric-dyeing skills passed down to them from their ancestors.
+Almost every house has an indigo-dyeing barrel, and covering almost every back are clothes manufactured from first to last by local women themselves.

-Visitors are welcomed with a traditional ceremony to honor guests and numerous local festivals will offer a glimpse into Dong ethnic lifestyle.
-Dong New Year (in mid January) and the Guzang Festival in which thanks are given for a plentiful harvest and Dong religious practices are expressed are two of the most important of these.
-Singing, playing the Lusheng (local bamboo musical instrument), dancing, daily wearing of ethnic style clothing, and dining on traditional foods all contribute to the cultural life of Yintan Dong Village.
+Visitors are welcomed with a traditional ceremony for honoring guests and numerous local festivals offer a glimpse into Dong ethnic lifestyle.
+Dong New Year (in mid January) and the Guzang Festival, during which thanks are given for a plentiful harvest and Dong religious practices are followed, are two of the most important festivals.
+Singing, playing the lusheng (local bamboo musical instrument), dancing, daily wearing of ethnic-style clothing, and dining on traditional foods all contribute to the cultural life in Yintan.

-The Drum Tower of Zengchong is the main architectural feature of the village, and its 13 hexagon-shaped stories and frontal gate structure hold special symbolic values to the Dong.
-Near this tower, the villagers gather to greet guests, pray to ancestors, discuss village happenings, and perform numerous ceremonies.
+The drum tower is the main architectural feature of nearby Zengchong village; it's the oldest drum tower in China.
+Its 13 hexagonal-shaped stories and frontal gate structure hold special symbolic value for the Dong.
+Near this tower, villagers gather to greet guests, pray to ancestors, discuss village matters, and perform various ceremonies.

-The village is located 252 km (157 mi) south of Kaili City and 20 km (12 mi) north of Congjiang.
-The preferred method of arrival is to first take a bus from Kaili to Congjiang and then another bus from Congjiang to the village.
+Yintan village is 252 km (157 miles) south of Kaili and 20 km (12 miles) north of Congjiang.
+The best way to travel is by bus from Kaili to Congjiang and then a second bus from Congjiang to the village.

-The climate is relatively mild year long, but the monsoons come between April and June, December through February is somewhat chilly, and June and July can get quite hot.
-Thus Spring and Fall are the best times to visit as far as weather.
-However, one may wish to come in February to attend the Early Festival held in Kaili wherein bullfighting, horse racing, ethnic musical performances, and much more will take place.
+The climate is relatively mild all year long, but the monsoon rains fall between April and June, December through February is relatively chilly, and June and July are usually hot and humid.
+Thus spring and fall are the best times to visit, as far as weather is concerned.
+You may, however, wish to visit in February to experience the Early Festival convened in Kaili; with bullfighting, horse racing, ethnic musical performances, and much more besides.

-Yintan Dong Village is only one among many ethnic villages in the area.
-Others include: Yisha Miao Village, Jiajiu Miao Village, Xiaohuang Village, Zhanli Dong Village, etc. Each of these villages will also have local traditions and festivals throughout the year.
+Yintan is only one among many minority villages in the area.
+Others include: Yisha Miao village, Jiajiu Miao village, Xiaohuang Dong village, Zhanli Dong village, etc. Each has its own local traditions and festivals spread throughout the year.

-Consider stopping at Caohai Lake to view the many wetland birds that resort there, seeing some of the numerous Dong-built covered bridges in the province which are known as "Wind and Rain Bridges," and checking out the ancient ruins of Kongmingtang.
+Consider stopping at Caohai Lake to view the many wetland birds that retreat there; seeing some of the numerous Dong-built covered bridges in the province known as "wind-and-rain bridges"; and checking out the ancient ruins of Kongmingtang.

-Guizhou Province is home to a great number and variety of ethnic minorities including the Dong people.
-There is much to be gained from learning of the ways of other ethnicities which often differ greatly from the culture we are already accustomed to.
-It is good for every tourist to be a cross-cultural learner as well as to simply enjoy the many new things he or she encounters in a journey to a far away land.
+Guizhou Province is home to a great number and variety of ethnic minorities, including the Dong people.
+There is much to be gained from learning about the culture of other nationalities, which often differs substantially from what we are most accustomed to.
+It is good for every tourist to be a cross-cultural learner, as well as simply to enjoy the many new things he or she encounters, while on a journey to a far-away land.